kangyu-california/PersistentWindows/README.md

 - Run PersistentWindows.exe as normal user, a splash window will pop up, indicating the program has started successfully.
 - Some applications do require admin privilege to move window, such as TaskMgr, WSL console etc.
 - The program is then minimized to an icon in the systray area on task bar.
-- To save current display session to persist storage, or if you need to capture taskbar position change, right click the icon and select "Capture windows to disk"
+- To save current display session to persistent storage, or if you need to capture taskbar position change, right click the icon and select "Capture windows to disk"
-- To recover window layout from persist storage, or to recover last saved session after computer reboot, right click the icon and select "Restore windows from disk"
+- To recover window layout from persistent storage, or to recover last saved session after computer reboot, right click the icon and select "Restore windows from disk"
 - To help restoring taskbar window, make sure taskbar is unlocked (i.e. it can be dragged using mouse), also please do NOT move mouse during window recovery.